nomomon/nomomon.github.io/src/posts/2022-09-02-what-does-mathematics-say-about-working-at-a-delivery-company.md

 $$E(t) = \frac{4}{3} \cdot 4000 / 6 = 889 \text{~sec} = 14 \text{~min}$$

 To deliver one order!
 Therefore, on average a person can deliver 4 orders per hour.

-$$
-$$
+In other words, the minimum hourly rate.